syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 ---
 layout: post
-title: Data labels in WinUI Polar Chart control | Syncfusion
+title: Data labels in WinUI Chart control | Syncfusion
-description: This section explains about how to configure the data labels and its features in Syncfusion WinUI Polar Chart (SfPolarChart) control.
+description: This section explains about how to configure the data labels and its features in Syncfusion WinUI Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# Data label in WinUI Polar Chart (SfPolarChart)
+# Data label in WinUI Chart (SfPolarChart)

 Data labels are used to display values related to a chart segment.
 Values from data points(x, y) or other custom properties from a data source can be displayed.